cornelius/ship/activities/introductions.md

-# Introductions and expectations
+# Introductions and bring a word

 ## Purpose

 * Introduce all participants to each other
+* Let everybody contribute something
-* Get picture of expectations of participants
+* Get people to move

 ## Format

-* Participants write expectations on sticky notes
+* Each participant writes down one word on a sticky note, This is done in parallel in one minute
-* Each participant states his name and team, puts the sticky note on a wall and reads it
+* One participant after the other comes to the wall, states their name and team, puts the sticky note on a wall, reads the word, and says one sentence about it.

 ## Timebox